 - 1.5kg minced, free range pork belly (or half leg / half belly mixture)

 - 0.5kg fresh, organic chopped pork liver (the liver cleans the toxins from the body, so organic is really important for this)

-- 12 rashers of free range bacon for wrapping (I like the stuff from Charcutier Ltd)
+- 12 rashers of high welfare bacon for wrapping (I like the stuff from Charcutier Ltd)

 - 24g sea salt